LinerSu/nyu-pl-spring-20-rec/Week 03/README.md

 - Def. the actual is evaluated only if it needs to be evaluated.
 - Call by name
   - Formal is bound to the *expression* of actual
   - Expression is evaluated **each time** when the formal is used during execution
+  - Algol 60 or more general principle
+  	- If the actual parameter is a variable, this is the same as call by reference.
+  	- If the actual parameter is an expression, the expression is re-evaluated on each reference.
+  - Scala
-  - In general, you cannot assign a value to formal.
-Formal parameter using call-by-name is immutable.
+  	- Formal parameter using call-by-name is immutable.
   - Language supported: Algol 60, Scala.
 - Call by need
   - Formal is bound to the *expression* of actual
   - Expression is evaluated **only once** when the formal is used at the first time.
   - **Subsequent reads** from the formal will use the value computed earlier.
-  - In general, you cannot assign a value to formal.
-Formal parameter using call-by-need is immutable.
+  - If the actual parameter is a variable, this is the same as call by reference.
+  - If the actual parameter is an expression, the expression is re-evaluated at the first access.
   - Language supported: Haskell, R.

 ####  How to calculate the values of several variables in the parameter passing modes?